More resilient, better and wiser

 When it comes to future-proofing their business, Skybury likes to think of itself as a fruitful innovator.
 Having your own papaya variety can be a challenge due to the risk of disease and finding ways to mitigate this risk is top of mind for the business.
 Skybury relies on robust and well-resourced research and development capability for their success supported by highly experienced and qualified staff covering, genetics, plant biology, horticulture, and agriculture.
 Through this knowledge, the team are also able to develop new market offerings, a cornerstone of the business' success.

 Two heads, better than one

 Skybury were looking to better explore their research options to mitigate plant disease, a constant risk for any grower.
-They connected with their local CSIRO-based Innovation Connections facilitator, Mario Martini from CSIRO SME Connect, who supported them to access two Innovation Connections grants, a service offered by the Entrepreneurs’ Programme, an Australian Government initiative which is funded and supported by the Australian Government.
+They connected with their local CSIRO-based Innovation Connections facilitator, Mario Martini from CSIRO SME Connect.
+Mario supported Skybury to access two Innovation Connections grants, a service offered by the Entrepreneurs’ Programme, an Australian Government initiative which is funded and supported by the Australian Government.